Raku-Steering-Council/Papers/papers/Raku_Code_of_Conduct.md

 This CoC applies to the `#raku`, `#raku-dev`, and `#moarvm` IRC channels; the GitHub repositories under the Raku, Rakudo, and MoarVM organizations; the perl6/Raku mailing lists; the Raku Discord channel;
-the r/rakulang subreddit; posts to Rakudo Weekly News; blogs posted to Planet Raku; and any other digital spaces Raku may establish.
+the r/rakulang subreddit; Rakudo Weekly News; Planet Raku blogs; the Raku dev.to organization; the Rakulang YouTube channel; the rakulang@<!-- -->fosstodon.org Mastodon account; and any other digital spaces Raku may establish.
 It also applies to all official Raku conferences and events, physical or digital.

 Modification
 ============